openstack-infra/infra-specs/specs/zuulv3.rst

 Since job names will no longer be unique, shared queues must be manually constructed by assigning them a name.
 Projects with the same queue name for the same pipeline will have a shared queue.

+Job dependencies were previously expressed in a YAML tree form, where if, in the list of jobs for a project's pipeline, a job appeared as a dictionary entry within another job, that indicated that the second job would only run if the first completed successfully.
+In Zuul v3, job dependencies may be expressed as a directed acyclic graph.
+That is to say that a job may depend on more than one job completing successfully, as long as those dependencies do not create a cycle.
+Because a job may appear more than once within a project's pipeline, it is impractical to express these dependencies in YAML tree from, so the collection of jobs to run for a given project's pipeline is now a simple list, however, each job in that list may express its dependencies on other jobs using the `dependencies` keyword.

 A subset of functionality is available to projects that are permitted to use in-repo configuration::